-Luke assists energy clients on a full spectrum of energy and agriculture project development matters, including co-ownership structuring (governance and ESG), construction, operations, commodity sale and transportation, and related transactions.
-He has developed specialized expertise in advising on new or emerging energy resource development projects (such as petrochemicals, helium, hydrogen, lithium, and geothermal) and the application of new energy technologies, such as blockchain and site/facility re-purposing.
+Luke assists energy clients on a full spectrum of project development matters, including co-ownership structuring (governance and ESG), joint development issues, operations, marketing, and supply/offtake transactions.
+He has developed specialized expertise in advising on energy transformation projects (such as petrochemicals, helium, solar, wind and hydrogen) and the application of new energy technologies, such as in relation to lithium extraction, blockchain, small modular reactors and well site/facility re-purposing.

-A frequent contributor on energy contract law and energy M&A issues, Luke has presented for organizations such as the Canadian Bar Association, the Petroleum Joint Venture Association, Calgary Economic Development and the Canadian Association of Petroleum Landmen.
-He has also been featured in publications such as Canadian Lawyer and The Lawyer's Daily in relation to commercial energy issues, and is a member of a variety of energy industry associations, including the Canadian Energy Law Foundation and the Petroleum Acquisition and Divestiture Association.
+A frequent contributor on energy contract law and energy M&A issues, Luke has presented for organizations such as the University of Calgary, the Canadian Energy Law Foundation, the Petroleum Acquisition & Divestment Association and the Canadian Bar Association.
+He has also been featured in numerous publications such as Lexpert, Canadian Lawyer and The Lawyer's Daily and in relation to commercial energy issues, and is a member of a wide variety of energy industry associations.